-Try this “Relax, Risk, and Reckless” comfort zones lesson from our 3-day Professional Development Training in Oakland, CA on June 26-28 to help build trust and connection with the youth you serve.
+Try this “Relax, Risk, and Reckless” comfort zones lesson from our Brave Space Groundwork workshop for youth-serving professionals on August 23.
+Learn how to build trust and connection with the youth you serve.

 Every day at Girls Leadership we ask students, parents and caregivers, and teachers or program staff how they feel.
 And one answer keeps rising to the top of the list over the last several years: anxious.
 There is no one solution to minimize our anxiety, but instead a collection of skills that we teach in a healing-centered learning environment that fosters a sense of belonging.
 One of the most powerful skills that we’ve taught at Girls Leadership for decades is developing an awareness and respect for our Risk Zones, which tell us the levels of physiological and emotional stress that our bodies are experiencing.

 Becoming aware of our Risk Zones, and learning where we are on the spectrum from “relaxed” to ”reckless,” is at the foundation of managing our anxiety.
 If we don’t know what we are experiencing, we can’t know or name what we need to feel better.
 By learning to identify and name our level of internal risk, we are setting the groundwork for naming our boundaries, setting limits, and tending to the internal and external self-care that we need to be grounded and healthy.

 Before any of us can support young people to develop awareness and respect for their own stress and anxiety, we have to do the same process for ourselves.
 We invite you to reflect on some questions from the lesson below: